 SCOUT THE PROPERTY

-You should plan some time to meet with your photographer at your venue or location, shoot choices just so you both can prevent any bad background choices etc. Discuss where to set up for the family shoot portion of the day, your wedding party and your couple photos.
+I recommend to meet with your photographer at your venue or location, scout the area together and explore the choices and possibilities available to you.
+Discuss where to set up for the family shoot portion of the day, your wedding party and your couple photos.
 Also this is the time to see how much time it takes to move from location to location and also how far you are willing to walk for those perfect photos.
 Remember the shoes you wear on the day may not be the most suitable for “off-roading”or long strolls.

 So planning, everyone doing their homework, lists and timelines are all important.
 But what is truly important is what holds meaning for you.
 So structure your photography plan around your wishes and desires and discuss these with your photographer who can advise you on how to make that work because they’ve seen a lot of weddings!